natural-harmonia-gropius/mpv-config/portable_config/shaders/hdr-toys/README.md

 ### Crosstalk

 This is a part of tonemapping, the screenshot below will show you how it works.
+You can see that for it makes the lightness between colors more even.
+And for non-perceptual conversions it brings highlights desaturation.
 You can set the intensity of it by `set glsl-shader-opts alpha=N`.

 | without crosstalk inverse                                                                                       | heatmap, Y, alpha=0                                                                                             | heatmap, Y, alpha=0.3                                                                                           | hejl2015, RGB, alpha=0                                                                                          | hejl2015, RGB, alpha=0.3                                                                                        |